chrislabarge/resume/README.md

 ## What I Do

 I am a web developer from Albany NY who enjoys building new things with new people.
 I started coding when I was 24 years old and became instantly hooked.
 Now, six years later I am still just as enthused and driven as ever.
 I primarily use Rails for appplication development and Ruby for workflow solutions & scripting.
-Although I love the Ruby language and its smaller fameworks like Sinatra, I have also built solutions for customers in C# and worked with languages like GO and PHP.
-I take pride in my problem solving abillities and communication skills with developers and non-developers alike.
+Although I love the Ruby language and its smaller frameworks like Sinatra, I have also built solutions for customers in C# and worked with languages like GO and PHP.
+I take pride in my problem solving abilities and communication skills with developers and non-developers alike.
 I am a hard worker, and would like to apply my knowledge to become an asset for you and your team.

 ## Tools I Use